-Mr. T. P. O'CONNOR said : At a historic meeting in the City Hall in Birmingham a somewhat disconcerting incident occurred.
-Mr. Bright had just finished one of those powerful and moving speeches of which he was the greatest master in his time, and the whole audience was still in that temper of rapt awe, a peculiar emotion which such a speech was well calculated to create, and in this atmosphere, surcharged with such feeling, there arose what was then a tall, slim young man in the zenith of his many great powers-I mean Mr. Chamberlain-and Mr. Chamberlain's oratory, though powerful-no greater debater lived in my time-Mr. Chamberlain's oratory, so powerful, was of a different type to that of Mr. Bright, and accordingly he began his speech by saying, "As the red-nosed man in 'Pickwick' observed " (Laughter.)
+Mr. T. P. O'CONNOR said: At a historic meeting in the City Hall in Birmingham a somewhat disconcerting incident occurred.
+Mr. Bright had just finished one of those powerful and moving speeches of which he was the greatest master in his time, and the whole audience was still in that temper of rapt awe, a peculiar emotion which such a speech was well calculated to create, and in this atmosphere, surcharged with such feeling, there arose what was then a tall, slim young man in the zenith of his many great powers-I mean Mr. Chamberlain-and Mr. Chamberlain's oratory, though powerful-no greater debater lived in my time-Mr. Chamberlain's oratory, so powerful, was of a different type to that of Mr. Bright, and accordingly he began his speech by saying, "As the red-nosed man in 'Pickwick' observed-" (Laughter.)
 He was allowed to go no further-it was too abrupt a drop upon the state of emotion which the audience was in-and he was not allowed to proceed until the whole thing resolved itself in one of those shouts of good-humoured laughter which on many occasions is the Englishman's best way of getting out of a difficult situation.
-I feel a little like the red-nosed man in "Pickwick "-(laughter)-when I rise to say a few words after the eloquence to which you have just listened.
-I have the painful advantage over most of you, I think, of having been a much longer time in journalism than most of my hearers, and therefore may I, from out of the depths of some pleasant, some painful, but a good many years' experience utter a few words upon the subject under discussion.
+I feel a little like the red-nosed man in therefore may I, from out of the depths of some pleasant, some painful, but a good many years experience utter a few words upon the subject under discussion.
 There has apparently been a slight difference of opinion among the speakers on the question of the difference between literature and journalism.
 I think the difference is more apparent than real.
 I heard my friend Mr. Courtney once deliver a most admirable speech in which he took a somewhat higher and stronger ground than he did to-day.
-He was then addressing not a literary audi-ence; and perhaps he was a little less guarded than he was to-day.
+He was then addressing not a literary audience; and perhaps he was a little less guarded than he was today.
 (Laughter.)
-There he almost denounced as something like blasphemy and nonsense any conneotion of literature with journalism.
+There he almost denounced as something like blasphemy and nonsense any connection of literature with journalism.
 The objection is often made to the contention that journalists write in a hurry, and that men of letters write at ease and at great length.
 Was there ever a proposition in more flat contradiction with the facts of life.
 (Hear, hear.)
-Mr. BIRRELL (interposing sotto voce):